rpdelaney/l4d2-tourney-rules/rules.md

 Modifying or removing “tank music” including altering the volume is allowed.

+######6.2.5 Round end music
+Modifying or removing music played at the end of the round after a wipe, saferoom door closed, or player death is allowed.

 ######6.2.5 Blue tint
 Modifying or removing the blue tint while spawning special infected in “ghost mode” is allowed.